XRPLF/xrpl-dev-portal/content/concepts/the-rippled-server/online-deletion.md

 When online deletion runs, it does not reduce the size of the database files on disk; it only makes space within those files available to be reused for new data.
 To actually reduce the disk space allocated to the database files, you must restart `rippled`.

+### Interrupting Online Deletion

+Online deletion automatically stops if the [server state](rippled-server-states.html) becomes less than `full`.
+If this happens, the server writes a log message with the prefix `SHAMapStore::WRN`.
+The server attempts to start online deletion again after the next validated ledger version after becoming fully synced.

+If you stop the server or it crashes while online deletion is running, online deletion resumes after the server is restarted and the server becomes fully synced.

+To temporarily disable online deletion, you can use the [can_delete method][] with an argument of `never`.
+This change persists until the server restarts or you re-enable online deletion by calling [can_delete][can_delete method] again.
+For more information on controlling when online deletion happens, see [Advisory Deletion](#advisory-deletion).

 ## Configuration